Cyber Monday may be over, but great prices are here to stay.

 Distances itself from others for its hand-cranked operation that doesn't need electricity.
 Small size works well in tight spaces.
 Gentle on delicate fabrics.
 Inexpensive and efficient.

 Requires a bit of time and strength to operate.
 Only holds 5 pounds at a time.
-Longevity of some of its components is questionable.
+The longevity of some of its components is questionable.

 Are you tired of hauling your laundry to the apartment complex laundry room?
-Or experiencing the drama and rinse-cycle angst that only a public laundromat can provide?
-A portable washing machine can alleviate much of that pain and aggravation.
+A portable washing machine can be a good alternative.

 Rather than being directly hooked up to a home’s plumbing system, portable washing machines get their water from a sink faucet and typically drain into the sink as well.
 Owners hook up the machine by attaching an inlet hose to the faucet, and turn on the water to fill the tub.
 Once the wash cycle is complete, the inlet hose and drain hose are tucked away behind or inside the washing machine, which can then be moved and stored out of the way.